nus-cs2103-AY2122S1/ip/docs/README.md

 ## Frequently Asked Questions (FAQ)

-### Where is data about tasks stored?
+### Where is the data of all the tasks stored?

 The data is stored in the `tasks.txt` file which is located in the `data` folder which is in the same folder as the JAR file.

 ### Do I need to create the `tasks.txt` file or the `data` folder for my data to be saved?

-There is no need to create the file or folder, this is created automatically for you.
+There is no need to create the `tasks.txt` file or the `data` folder; these are created automatically for you.

 [[Back to table of contents]](#table-of-contents)